-In the last two posts, we've looked at both Twitter and Facebook as a means of helping writers become known, but another branch of social media is blogging.
+In previous posts, we've looked at both Twitter and Facebook as a means of helping writers become known, but another branch of social media is blogging.
 Many people don't view blogs as social media; they are more individualised, take more time and do not always result in a great deal of interaction, but blogs are one of the earliest forms of internet social media and a lively and regular blog can do much for an author's public profile.

 The point with a blog is that it doesn't have to be about the author's books; in fact, it is better to avoid constant reference to them.
 A blog is a great way for readers to get to know something about the author's life, opinions, activities and interests.
 Of course, blog posts about writing with tips and ideas are always well received, but in principle, an author's blog is best used for the readers to learn about the author as a person.